verdantl/TradingSoftware/phase2/design_decisions.md

  in every activity due to using intents private, so we made it private in the BundleActivity class.
  Overall, we felt this was a great class to have because it reduced a lot of repeated code throughout the program and also increased encapsulation.

+ #UpdatableBundleActivity
+ There were a few activities that used BundleActivity, but needed their Manager classes to be updated after exiting from the previous activity.
+For this we used an abstract class UpdatableBundleActivity which extends the BundleActivity abstract class and reduced the repeated code needed to override the onActivityResult method in all of these classes.